-Political adviser; Co-Founder, The Collected Works
+Political advisor; Co-Founder, The Collected Works

-MA, Religion and Theater, Yale
+MA, Religion & Theater, Yale UNiversity

-PhD, Drama, Stanford
+PhD, Drama, Stanford University

+Since Stanford, I have worked in politics.
+Currently, I'm spearheading an effort to build a statewide donor alliance that will make aligned, strategic investments in the state's permanent, progressive political infrastructure.
 As you might imagine, the transition from theater to politics is not too difficult!
 My background in theater has helped me become a sought-after communications adviser and coach to members of Congress and other elected officials, major advocacy organizations, and leaders in the private sector as well.
 It's also helped me know how to plan and pull off effective large-scale events, whether public rallies or major conferences.
 Finally, in a world that's dominated by policy wonks, I find that my perspective as a creator and critic of culture helps those around me recognize that, as I often say, "Culture leads politics, and politics drives policy."